fechan/blog/_posts/2019-12-19-vein-mining-strategies-with-computercraft-2.md

 end
 {% endhighlight %}

 Notice that we had to construct a new destination xyz out of the xyz of our starting location.
 That's because if we just did `local dest = xyz`, changing dest would change xyz *even outside of our function*, since Lua [tables are pass by reference](https://stackoverflow.com/questions/6128152/function-variable-scope-pass-by-value-or-reference).
-The orientation, a string, is passed by value and we don't have to worry about that.
+On the other hand, the orientation, a string, is passed by value so we don't have to worry about that.

 Now for the sideways cases, where you have to determine the final orientation with a calculation.
 If we quantify the direction we want to turn in (like backwards) as the number of left turns we want to make (2 for back), and then we quantify our orientation (like east) as the number of left turns you have to make from north (3 for east), then you can take the two left turn counts and add them together (2+3=5).
 Divide it by the number of orientations (4) and take the remainder (5%4=1).
 The result is the amount of left turns from north it would take to get you in the orientation you'd face (1=west, the orientation you'd face if you looked backwards facing east).
 In Lua, it looks like this: